christofferholmstedt/eclipse-plugin-tested/docs/installtheplugin.md

 next_section: faq
 permalink: /docs/installtheplugin/
 ---
-When you have downloaded the .jar file place in your eclipse "dropins" folder before you start eclipse.
+When you have downloaded the .jar file place it in your eclipse "dropins" folder before you start eclipse.
 The plugin should now be loaded and it should work right out of the box.